smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 SDL can require a service must be protected in the `smartdevicelink.ini` file by a configuration `ForceProtectedService`.
 It can validate and deny the start service request.
 But it cannot start a protected service by itself.
 The application side shall initiate a protected service.

 Currently, SDL Android API `SdlProxyBase.startProtectedRPCService` supports start a protected RPC service.
 SDL can keep the existing un-encrypted service open and running at the same time of starting enable the encrypted service.
 It does not need to stop the RPC service before `startProtectedRPCService`.
 SDL Android also supports setting a RPC message as encrypted or unencrypted with API `RPCStruct.setPayloadProtected(Boolean)`.
-Without any mobile proxy and sdl core change, android mobile apps and SDL can send/receive both encrypted and unencrypted messages (include requests/responses/notifications) in the same protected RPC service.
+Without any mobile proxy and SDL core change, android mobile apps and the SDL can send/receive both encrypted and unencrypted messages (include requests/responses/notifications) in the same protected RPC service.

 ### Mobile app change
-A mobile application shall start/restart RPC service 7 with encryption enabled (by app itself or by sdl proxy, either at certain stage after app registration or just before sending the first RPC message that need encryption).
+A mobile application shall start/restart RPC service 7 with encryption enabled (by app itself or by SDL proxy, either at certain stage after app registration or when the app is activated in HMI by the driver or just before sending the first RPC message that needs encryption).

 ### Mobile API change